SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 * `action` (text: "subscribe").
 * `hash` - required.
 Hash of an [API Key](../resources/commons/api-keys.md) action.
 * `trackers` - required, int array, without nulls.
-List of tracker ids for the events that require a subscription.
+List of tracker IDs for the events that require a subscription.
 * `events` - required, [enum](../getting-started.md#data-types) array, without nulls.
 List of events to subscribe.
 Event can be one of: `state`.

 Request sample: